magpiemodel/magpiemodel.github.io/_tutorials/t02_gams.md

 - Along with this ‘main line’ of agricultural production modules, the model includes additional:
     - assessments of impacts and policy interactions (upper part)
-    - More details of the production chain (lower part).
+    - details of the production chain (lower part).

 ## Introduction

 The inner core of the MAgPIE model is written in GAMS.
-For the execution of the code, all parts of the code are put into a single file, the `full.gms` (done automatically).
+For the model execution, all parts of the code are put into a single file, the `full.gms` (done automatically).
 The `modules` folder store all the blocks of the code.
 Every folder within `modules` represents a component of the model and has several realizations.
 The final model execution includes only one realization